 Barefoot on the Cobbles, a ‘based on fact’ novel set in various parts of Devon, was published by Blue Poppy Publishing in November 2018.
 Please do read on to see if you think it might be for you.
-Details of promotional events can be found here.
-Talks about the research that underpins the novel can be booked.
-I will have copies at all my UK talks.
-If you would like a copy, it would be wonderful to sell one to you in person on such occasions but for those who are further afield, there are plenty of options.
+I will have copies at all my in-person UK talks.
+If you would like a copy, it would be wonderful to sell one to you on such occasions but for those who are further afield, there are plenty of options.
 Kindle editions can be ordered for those in the UK, USA, Australasia and Canada.
 Although printed copies are also available from Amazon, if you are in the UK, please consider using another option, such as buying from Blue Poppy Publishing, from your local independent bookseller or directly from me.
+(I do not charge for postage to the UK.)
 That way we are not funding the multi-nationals and my large stock of boxes will diminish.
 Amazon paperback copies will be print-on-demand versions.
 The price is £8.99 for a paperback and £4.99 for a Kindle version.
 Overseas prices vary slightly with exchange rates.
+The audio book version has been produced by the wonderful team at Circle of Spears.
+I have a few copies that you can buy directly from me.
 Of course, if you do buy and enjoy a copy, from whatever source, it would be wonderful if you could find time to leave a couple of lines of feedback on the reviewing platform of your choice.
 Thank you.

 To hear me talking about Barefoot on the Cobbles, listen in to Write Radio.
+You can listen to me reading short extracts from the novel as part of Crediton Literary Festival (slightly croaky as it was hay fever season).
 Photographs of some of the characters and their beautiful setting are posted here.
 Look out for the #100daysofbfotc posts that began on my blog on 9 August 2018; these tell you a little more about the characters and their world.
 A full cast list, with links to details of some of the main characters appear here.
 For the benefit of those reading in electronic format, that link also leads to the option to download a printable copy of the cast list.

 In the euphoria of the armistice a young woman lay dying.
 Daisy had grown up, barefoot on the cobbles, in a village on the rugged North Devon coast; she was mindful of the perils of the uncertain sea.
 Her family had also been exposed to the dangers of disease and the First World War but for Daisy, it was her own mother who posed the greatest threat of all.
 What burdens did that mother, an ordinary fisherman’s wife, carry?
 What past traumas had led, inexorably, to this appalling outcome?